kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

 * Subject key types
   * users via `tsh login`
     * SSH: Ed25519 (SSH cert signed by user CA)
+      * a different algorithm may be used by a hardware key (currently ECDSA with NIST P-256)
     * TLS: ECDSA with NIST P-256 (X.509 cert signed by user CA)
   * user web sessions
     * SSH: Ed25519 (SSH cert signed by user CA)